Karthikrobotic/volume-estimation-by-3d-data/code/pothole_volume_detection/README.md

 - Align the extracted point cloud based solely on pothole boundaries,
 - Estimate the pothole volume using convex-hull slicing.

-Perfect for showcasing your 3D CV pipeline as a fresher.

 ## Key Algorithms and Techniques